Evaluating Representational Similarity Measures from the Lens of Functional Correspondence: Results

 To further understand the relationships between different representational similarity measures, we analyzed the MDS plot (Fig. \ref{figs:fig3} (Bottom)).
 This visualization revealed distinct clusters of measures based on their theoretical properties.
 Measures that rely on inner product kernels (stimulus-by-stimulus dissimilarities) tend to group together, indicating they capture similar aspects of representational structure.
 On the other hand, measures that use explicit, direct mappings between individual neurons—such as Linear Predictivity and Semi-Matching—form a separate cluster.
 Notably, Procrustes Distance and CCA also involve alignment, similar to Linear Predictivity and Semi-Matching; however, this alignment is achieved collectively across all units or neurons rather than through independently determined mappings for each neuron.
 Procrustes aligns the entire configuration of points, while CCA projects the two representations onto common subspaces to maximize correlation, further distinguishing them from other representational similarity approaches.

-How behavioral metrics distinguish models is crucial, as most comparative analyses of representations in neuroscience and AI revolve around understanding computations and how those computations relate to behavior; behaviorally grounded comparisons of model representations are key to this endeavor.
-We find that behavioral metrics distinguish between models in a consistent manner across different datasets, reinforcing the robustness of the model relationships they uncover (Appendix ~\ref{subsec:consistency}).
-The consistency of the behavioral metrics -across datasets and with each other- fulfills another scientific desiderata of replicability.
+How behavioral metrics distinguish models is crucial, as most comparative analyses of representations in neuroscience and AI revolve around understanding computations and how they relate to behavior; behaviorally grounded comparisons of model representations are key to this endeavor.
+We find that behavioral metrics distinguish between models consistently across different datasets, reinforcing the robustness of the model relationships they uncover.
+The consistency of the behavioral metrics—across datasets and with each other—fulfills another scientific desideratum of replicability.
 Therefore, the model relationships identified by behavioral metrics are not only important but also reliable.
 It becomes crucial, then, to determine which representational similarity measures align with these robust behavioral relationships between models.